 125 United Nations.
 2021.
 Implementation of General Assembly resolution 75/233 on the quadrennial comprehensive policy review of operational activities for development of the United Nations system.
 (Advance Unedited Version) A/76/XX-E/2021/XX.
 126 United Nations.
 2021.
-Implementation of General Assembly resolution 75/233 on the quadrennial comprehensive policy review
+Implementation of General Assembly resolution 75/233 on the quadrennial comprehensive policy review of operational activities for development of the United Nations system.
+(Advance Unedited Version) A/76/XX-E/2021/XX.

-RBAs are responsible for managing just over 10 percent of all BOS services.
-Of this, WFP responsibility is high at 8.5 percent, while FAO is responsible for managing just 1.6 percent of BOS services.
-IFAD does not manage any BOS services.
-127
+percent, while FAO is responsible for managing just 1.6 percent of BOS services.
+IFAD does not manage any BOS services.127

-83. Although the efficiency agenda is broad includes agency-specific efficiency initiatives, it is at the country level where it illustrates the need for RBA collaboration with the wider system.
+Although the efficiency agenda is broad and includes agency-specific efficiency initiatives, it is at the country level where it illustrates the need for RBA collaboration with the wider system.
 On average, each UNCT has 18 United Nations entities, of which 13 are resident entities.
-128 Most resident entities will be managing or participating in the delivery of BOS services, depending on which is best suited in the specific country context to do so.
+128 Most resident entities will be managing participating in the delivery of BOS services, depending on which is best suited in the specific country context to do so.
 In this context of UNCT team collaboration set by the efficiency agenda, it would not make sense for RBAs to collaborate among themselves outside the BOS.
 While the participation of individual RBAs in the provision and use of BOS services is very important, a more introspective RBA focus at the country level would prove counterproductive and could even undermine the wider efficiency agenda.
 Further assessment of joint corporate services at HQ level is presented in section 2.3.